Northwest NOGGIN: Neuroscience outreach group (“growing in networks”)

 In 2020, 2021 and 2022 we explored virtual and hybrid outreach, visiting schools both online and in person.
 We write up detailed descriptions of every outreach experience, which you can check out at NOGGIN BLOGGIN.
 Our undergraduates also accessibly describe what it’s like to work in various research labs at WHAT IS RESEARCH LIKE?

-In 2023 we returned to Washington, presenting at the Society for Neuroscience conference, delivering a second briefing to the Neuroscience and STEAM caucuses in the U.S. House of Representatives, and exploring brains, sharing stories and making art with students in DC public schools!
+In 2023 we returned to Washington, presenting again at the SfN conference.
+We also delivered a third briefing to the Neuroscience and STEAM caucuses in the U.S. House of Representatives, and explored brains, shared stories and made art with students in DC public schools!

 Everyone gains useful experience.